Degef/Degef/README.md

 # Degef Sium

+ 👋  Hi there I'm Degef, a passionate software developer and a recent graduate from Zayed University with a degree in Information Systems.
+Here are a few things about me:

 ## About Me

-Hi there I'm Degef, a passionate software developer and a recent graduate from Zayed University with a degree in Information Systems.
-Here are a few things about me:

 - 📚 I'm enthusiastic about solving complex problems and learning new technologies.
 - 🌐 I'm based in UAE.